junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 During handling Grayle: Grayle: "I want to know if it can feel pain" Cas: "Do you realize she's screaming?
 The others can hear." (more visual description of the tortured angel) (after finish Grayle) Doctor to Cas: "You talk about it like it's alive" River: "Like it's your own kind" Amy: "You said 'she'" River: "What are you, really?"
 (Cas handle trust issue with Doctor/River/Amy when Dean's not there endorse/defend/help him) Cas might let slip: "She has a name!" the tortured angel is Hael, the mother-son statues are Mirabel and Samandriel

-(Amy realize Rory was in cellar bc burned matches)
+(Amy realize Rory was in cellar bc burned matches and Grayle's slipped "Those two, take them to the babies, like the other one.")

 Amy accidentally read from the book that River has to break her wrist (book always with Amy now)